tarantool/ansible-cartridge/README.md

 This machines are described in `hosts.yml` file of project root.

-To deploy example RPM with example configurations on this VMs (in project root):
+To deploy example RPM with example configuration on this VMs run (in project root):

 ```bash
 ansible-playbook -i hosts.yml site.yml
 ```

-Then, you can ssh to vm1 and check if services was startde correctly:
+Then, you can ssh to vm1 and check if services was started correctly:

 ```bash
 vagrant ssh vm1